 SKY provides a number of interactive channels including games channels Playin'TV and MindGames and interactive weather.

 In February 2006 Sky acquired the business and assets of free-to-air broadcaster Prime Television New Zealand Limited for approximately NZ$ 30 million.
 At the time of purchase, PRIME had a television market share of approximately 5% and had extended its UHF signal coverage to over 90% of New Zealand households.

 The acquisition of PRIME enabled SKY to schedule delayed free-to-air sporting events such as the Super Rugby and ITM Cup rugby games, NRL rugby league games and New Zealand cricket on its own network.
 Ownership of PRIME also provided SKY with a second television station facility and offers a potential home for "first run" television series sold via studio output deals.
 PRIME is fully integrated into SKY's operations providing cost and infrastructure synergies.

 SKY's primary source of revenue is the monthly subscriptions paid by subscribers.
 The subscription packages offered by SKY are priced depending on the channels included in the package.
 In addition to revenue generated by SKY subscription services, SKY also derives revenue from the following sources:

-Advertising: SKY currently sells advertising time on 26 of its channels.
+Advertising: SKY currently sells advertising time on around 30 of its channels.
 Advertising has become an increasingly significant source of revenue for SKY in recent years.
-Total advertising revenue for the year ended 30 June 2012 was NZ$ 67.2 million.
+Total advertising revenue for the year ended 30 June 2014 was NZ$ 70.5 million.
 Advertising revenue growth has been driven by higher viewership and, consequently, higher revenue per minute and the increase in the number of channels on which advertisements are inserted.